A new StoreAge

 The higher the radius, the more economical the storage since the storage capacity increases with the fourth power of the radius.

-The hydraulic rock storage makes its profits depending on the constitution of the respective energy market of the country in which the storage is used.
+The Gravity Storage makes its profits depending on the constitution of the respective energy market of the country in which the storage is used.
 The basic business model for a grid-connected storage consists of its charging at low electricity prices and release at a higher electricity price than the cost price.
 This business model is currently in a crisis, as the economically difficult situation of pumped storage power plants shows.
 This is because the differences in prices on the electricity markets occur more rarely and more irregularly and above all the “midday peak” in prices diminishes through a high availability of electricity.

 Since a commercial use of the hydraulic rock storage still lies many years in the future it is in principle questionable whether the current design of the electricity market and its price formation will still be relevant for the profits from the hydraulic rock storage.